MIDDIE PRIDE

 ABOUT THE PHOTOGRAPH:

 My picture is a selfie with my Middie hat on.
-My hoodie, it says ‘My block, my hood, my city.’
-And it's in front a place that I call home.
-I graduated from Milton High School in 1972.
-And I bleed purple.
-And I just love my community.
-I am empowered with just the Middie Pride that I believe needs to be like a wave that everyone's getting on all over this city.
+My hoodie says “My block, my hood, my city,” and it’s taken in front of a place that I call home.
+I graduated from Middletown High School in 1972.
+I bleed purple, and I just love my community.
+I am empowered by the Middie Pride that I believe needs to be like a wave everyone gets on all over this city.